 By replacing $\mathcal{M}^*_{j;n'n}$ using Eq.~\eqref{eq:p_nm_final} in the expression above we obtain:

 In getting this we have used $p^*_{j;n'n}=p_{j;nn'}$, as the momentum operator is Hermitian.
-Replacing this expression and its complex conjugate in Eq.~\eqref{eq:m_inv2} we have after dividing by $1/\hbar^2$ (and omitting the $\bk$ dependence for brevity):
+Replacing this expression and its complex conjugate in Eq.~\eqref{eq:m_inv2} we have, after dividing by $1/\hbar^2$, (and omitting the $\bk$ dependence for brevity):

-which is the expression for the effective mass tensor most commonly used in papers on optics.
-The fact that it is the second derivative of the energy bands will be crucial for proving the Thomas-Reiche-Kuhn sum rules, as we will do in the next sections.
+which is the expression for the effective mass tensor $(1/m^*)_{ij}$ most commonly used in papers on optics.
+The fact that it is written as a second derivative of the energy bands will be crucial for proving the Thomas-Reiche-Kuhn sum rule, as we will do in the next sections.
 This finalizes our study of the MMEs between Bloch eigenstates.
-In the next section we will pass to the actual problem of proving the TRK sum rule in semiconductors.
+In the rest of this article we will pass to the actual problem of deriving the TRK sum rule in semiconductors.